 The Buddha Statue should never be placed on the ground inside the house.
-The altar table can be set by stacking small tables upon each other in order to obtain multiple levels where you can place many different statues.
+The altar table can be set by stacking small tables upon each other to obtain multiple levels where you can place many statues.

 Pooja Room is a separate room for prayer and meditation, which can also be used to study the Dharma or to contemplate.
-The room can be decorated with different objects, such as fresh flowers, as well as an area for burning candles and incense, which can be used for making offerings and worshipping the Buddha statue.
+The room can be decorated with different objects, such as fresh flowers, and an area for burning candles and incense, which can be used for making offerings and worshipping the Buddha statue.

 Buddha Statue Placement in an Apartment

 In case of scarce space, a good idea is to set a small shelf high on a wall, perfect for a small Buddha statue.
 The general rule is to place the main Buddha illustration above all others.
-The best location for a statue is the place where it can help you the most become aware and compassionate.
+The best location for a statue is where it can help you become aware and compassionate.

 Another method for finding out where to place your Buddha statues is Feng Shui.
 The Flying Stars are coming to our aid!